irfanhakim-as/homelab-wiki/topics/ubuntu.md

 This details the process of setting a static IP address and updating the DNS server on a system.

-1. Backup the existing Netplan configuration file:
+1. Backup the existing network configuration file:

     ```sh
     sudo cp /etc/netplan/00-installer-config.yaml /etc/netplan/00-installer-config.yaml.bak
     ```

-2. Update the Netplan configuration file:
+2. Update the network configuration file:

     ```sh
     sudo nano /etc/netplan/00-installer-config.yaml